Last Updated on 6 July 2023 by Editorial Team

 Subsequently, they are involved in all stages of the building lifecycle, from design and construction to maintenance, renovation, and even demolition.

-The primary purpose of building surveying is to ensure that buildings are safe, functional, and compliant with relevant regulations and standards.
+The primary purpose of carrying out a survey on a building is to ensure that buildings are safe, functional, and compliant with relevant regulations and standards.

 The Role of a Building Surveyor